 The ARCP is a formal Deanery/HEE Local Office process overseen and led by the TPD.
 It scrutinises the trainee’s suitability to progress through the training programme.
-It bases its decisions on the evidence that has been gathered in the trainee’s learning portfolio during the period between ARCP reviews, particularly the AES report in each training placement.
+It bases its decisions on the evidence that has been gathered in the trainee’s learning portfolio during the period between ARCP reviews, particularly the AES Report in each training placement.
 The ARCP would normally be undertaken on an annual basis for all trainees in surgical training.
 A panel may be convened more frequently for an interim review or to deal with progression issues (either accelerated or delayed) outside the normal schedule.
-The ARCP panel makes the final summative decision that determines whether trainees are making appropriate to be able to move to the next level or phase of training or achieve certification.
+The ARCP panel makes the final summative judgement on the trainee’s supervision level for each learning outcome and determines whether trainees are making appropriate progress through the phase of training within the indicative time for that phase.

 a) be fully registered with the GMC and have a licence to practise (UK trainees) or be registered with the Medical Council in Ireland (Republic of Ireland trainees)